 - Reduced hours – Working part-time at the start may prevent work from becoming overwhelming

-- Remote working – Working from the comfort of home can be helpful, but it’s advisable not to extend such conditions to more than a couple of days because of the reduced social interaction
+- Remote working – Working from the comfort of home can be helpful, but it’s important to consider the impact the lack of social interaction may have

 - Taking frequent breaks – To avoid repeating the same patterns